 Here are some of the reasons why separating or divorcing couple should think about the option of mediation:

 It is in your children’s best interests.
 No one disputes the fact that when parents co-operate, there is a positive impact on the children.
-Many parents, who have attended mediation say that mediation helps them maintain important family relationships.
+Many parents, who have attended mediation, say that mediation helps them maintain important family relationships.

 Attending family mediation is generally quicker than going to court.
 The National Audit Report stated that the mediation route takes an average of 110 days, compared with 435 days for non- mediated cases.
 This is a substantive saving of 325 days (10.5 months).

 Many people believe that court will give them the answer they are looking for.
 In truth, you are giving the decision making process to someone who does not know you or your family, and only has a very short period of time to decide on what they think is best.
 On many occasions families end up with a court order that does not suit anyone.
 With family mediation, the decision making is in your hands, not a stranger’s.
-An accredited family mediator will assist you and your ex to find a way forward that works for you and your family and importantly.
-They will also explain how you both can make this agreement legally binding.
+An accredited family mediator will assist you and your ex to find a way forward that works for you and your family and importantly, they will also explain how you both can make this agreement legally binding.

-Courts are sometimes perceived to be hostile environments and many people feel say that they feel exposed and distressed when in court.
+Courts are sometimes perceived to be hostile environments, and many people say that they feel exposed and distressed when in court.
 With family mediation, agreements can be drawn up in an environment that is safe & confidential.
 Remember that mediation is always confidential – what is said in the mediation room stays in the mediation room.
 Mediation sessions are usually held at the mediator’s office, a neutral venue or it can be online using video conferencing such as Zoom.

-The benefit that is published mostly widely is that family mediation is usually cheaper than going to court.
+The benefit that is published most widely, is that family mediation is usually cheaper than going to court.
 The National Audit Report of 2012 states that the average cost per client for mediation was £675.
 The average cost per client for cases going to court was £2,823, which meant there was an average saving of £2,148.
 Eight years later, it is anticipated that the savings will be even greater.

 #15 Are family mediators qualified professionals?